jsaveker/fork-it-app/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Google Places API key
+- Cloudflare account (for deployment)

 ### Installation